-As planned for in this event, we will keep our Community Account Open and use some of the funds to send produce to Food Pantries.
-Between all the SNAP pause info and the farm membership promotion, there is a lot going on in this email.
+Between all the community resource info and the farm membership promotion, there is a lot going on in this email.
 Please see the "table of contents" for easy navigation to what you are looking for!
 You can click on the links there and it will take you where you want to go within the email.

 Onward folks, doing the things we can do.